raulmax319/sm64plus/README.md

 **Q:** Can I use mods with this?
 What about Render96?

-**A:** There's no official support for mods for other PC port forks, and there (most likely) will never be unfortunately.
-This includes Render96 too, there are no current plans for adding support for it here.
+**A:** You can use custom model mods using [sm64pcBuilder2](https://sm64pc.info/sm64pcbuilder2/).
+There is no support for texture mods yet however.
+There is no support for Render96 too, and there are no current plans for adding support specifically for it here.

 <br>